Lester “Doc” Carter, BSPha’58, doesn’t like the word retired.

 The spry 85-year-old continues to work four days a week as a pharmacist.
 He also hosts a health segment on a local radio station, and travels the country speaking to students and at professional seminars.

-Carter was in Omaha on April 21, speaking to a group of Creighton pharmacy students.
+Carter was in Omaha this spring, speaking to a group of Creighton pharmacy students.